HL7/US-Core/input/intro-notes/StructureDefinition-us-core-vital-signs-intro.md

 **Profile specific implementation guidance:**

-- Additional codes that translate or map to the Observation code or category codes are allowed.
+- The observations **MAY** have additional codes that translate or map to the Observation code or category codes.
 For example:
    -  providing a local system specific code
    -  providing a more specific codes such as 8306-3 - *Body height - lying* in addition to 8302-2 - *Body height*.
 Several additional observation codes are provided in the FHIR core specification [vital signs table].